By Amy Norton

 Cicero added that the current findings weren't unexpected.
 "This is verifying, in a systematic way, what we've suspected," he said.

 The shift of heroin use to the suburbs appears to be mainly related to abuse of prescription narcotics such as oxycodone (OxyContin), hydrocodone (Vicodin) and fentanyl (Duragesic).
 A "subset" of people prescribed those medications become addicted, cannot afford to keep abusing the pricey drugs, and then switch to heroin, Cicero said.
+Lean more about how to tell if someone is using heroin.

 That didn't happen before the 1990s because doctors weren't prescribing powerful narcotics, explained Dr. Herbert Kleber, an addiction expert at the New York State Psychiatric Institute and Columbia University Medical Center in New York City.